spyfu/spyfu_api_docs/reference/Domain Stats API/kombat-api/kombatapi_getcompetingppckeywords_get.md

 ---
 title: Paid Kombat Keywords
 excerpt: >-
-  <h3>Kombat</h3>Studying one competitor can offer plenty of entry points for
+  Studying one competitor can offer plenty of entry points for further research.
-  further research.
 When you compare keywords from <b>multiple competitors</b>, it's a surefire way to find the core keywords you don't already buy.
 And now with a major feature update inside Kombat, <b>you can compare as many domains